 Enabling governance systems are indispensable for the achievement of gender equality and women's empowerment because they create the necessary conducive environment to ensure that national policies and public institutions respond equally to the rights and needs of women and men.
-In line with strategies outlined in the Beijing+20 review, Outcome 2 focuses on accelerating the implementation of gender-responsive laws, policies and programmes; strengthening institutional mechanisms for gender equality; increasing investments and enhancing data collection, monitoring and evaluation.
+In line with actions outlined in the Beijing+20 review, Outcome 2 focuses on accelerating the development and implementation of gender-responsive laws, policies and programmes through strengthening institutional mechanisms for gender equality and increasing investments, data collection, and monitoring and evaluation.